sarahrivas/pokemon-battle-cli-app/README.md

 #LICENSE
 Pokemon Battle is a an interactive CLI game that allows you to choose a Pokemon and battle others.
     Copyright (C) June 20, 2018 Sandy Edwards, Changmin Lim, Sarah Rivas.

-    This porgram is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or at your option any later version.
+This program is distributed in the hope that it will be useful WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.